-ADP and Paychex offer 24/7 phone and email support while Gusto is only offered email, live chat and phone support 9am-8pm EST, Monday-Friday.
-Users tend to speak much more highly of Gusto’s customer service, however, than ADP or Paychex.
+ADP and Paychex offer 24/7 phone and email support while Gusto is only offered phone and email support from 9am-8pm EST, Monday-Friday.
+However, other users tend to speak much more highly of Gusto’s customer service than ADP’s or Paychex’s.

 The Bottom Line